 Look for Retinol and Vitamins C & E

 Understanding ingredients may sound intimidating, but once you know which ones to look for, you can confidently incorporate a moisturizer into your regimen.
 Pure Retinol and Vitamins C & E not only provide hydration but also strengthen and support a healthy moisture barrier.
-A strong moisture barrier will not only help prevent your skin from losing moisture and drying out, but it will also improve the results of both prescriptive and non-prescriptive skincare.
+A strong moisture barrier will not only help prevent your skin from losing moisture and drying out, but it will also improve the results of your other skincare.
 A thin formula, like Citrus-C Healthy Complexion, combines all the necessary ingredients and nutrients without the thickness of a heavy cream and it won’t clog your pores.

 Use Highly Concentrated Ingredients